omelhoro/devshop-vtex/README.md

 And then go to http://localhost:3000

-Tested on the lastest Chrome and Firefox.
+Tested on the latest Chrome, Firefox and Edge browsers.

 ## Tarefas e priorização